Spin glass phase at zero temperature in the Edwards-Anderson model: Introduction

-where $C(d)$ is a positive constant that depends only on $d$. \end{thm} The above result contrasts with the recent proof of exponential decay of correlations in the 2D random field Ising model (RFIM) by \citet{dingxia21}.
+This result contrasts with the recent proof of exponential decay of correlations in the two-dimensional random field Ising model (RFIM) by \citet{dingxia21}.
 The RFIM is a disordered system with Hamiltonian

-where $J_i$ are i.i.d.~symmetric random variables, often taken to be Gaussian.
-A great advantage of this model (in comparison to the EA model) is that it satisfies the FKG inequality.
-Resolving a longstanding question, it was recently shown by \citet{dingxia21} (among other things) that if $\me$ denotes the event that the ground state spin at the center of a cube is not the same for all boundary conditions, then $\pp(\me)$ decays exponentially in the side-length of the cube.
-This stands in contrast to Theorem \ref{decaythm} for the EA model, which highlights a key difference between the EA model and the RFIM.
-Incidentally, the correlation in the RFIM does not decay to zero as the side-length goes to infinity when $d\ge 3$~\cite{dingzhuang21, imbrie85}.
-It is not clear if such a result may be true for the EA model.
+where the $J_i$'s are i.i.d.~symmetric random variables, often taken to be Gaussian.
+A major technical advantage of the RFIM, in comparison with the EA model, is the FKG inequality.
+Ding and Xia showed, among other things, that if $E$ denotes the event that the ground state spin at the center of a box is not the same for all boundary conditions, then $\P(E)$ decays exponentially in the side length of the box in dimension two.
+Theorem~\ref{decaythm} shows that the analogous boundary-condition sensitivity for a nearest-neighbor spin product in the EA model cannot decay faster than order $L^{-1}$.
+This highlights a qualitative difference between the two models.
+In dimensions $d\ge 3$, the RFIM exhibits long-range order \cite{dingzhuang21, imbrie85}; it remains open whether an analogous statement holds for the EA model.